idalbo/data_engineering_zoomcamp_project/README.md

 ### airflow

 The following steps will guide you through the initiation and deployment of a local airflow image that will allow you to run the entire orchestration, with the condition that you have an active GCP account.

+### prerequisites

+You should have a Google Cloud Platform subscription and create a service account with the following permissions:
+* BigQuery Admin
+* BigQuery Data Editor
+* BigQuery Job User
+* BigQuery User

+On top of that, you should download the json credential file for this service account and store it in the folder `HOME\.google\credentials` in your local.
+This file should be named `google_credentials`.

 #### docker setup